vmware/vic-product/docs/user_doc/vic_app_dev/run_dev_project.md

 - Create application templates and deploy applications.
 [Creating Applications](../vic_users/creating_applications.md).
 - View the repositories and virtual container hosts for your project.
 For more information, see [Viewing Library and Logs](../vic_users/view_library_and_logs.md).

-As a Management Portal Administrator, in addition to developer tasks, you can perform the following tasks in vSphere Integrated Containers Management Portal:
+As a Devops Administrator, in addition to developer tasks, you can perform the following tasks in vSphere Integrated Containers Management Portal:

 - Add developers and viewers projects and assign other DevOps administrators.
 For more information, see [Add Viewers, Developers, or DevOps Administrators to Projects](../vic_cloud_admin/add_users.html).
-- Add container hosts.
-For more information, see [Adding Container Hosts](../vic_users/add_container_host.md).
 - Change project configurations, such as making the project registry public, changing deployment security settings, and enabling vulnerability scanning.
 For more information, see [Configure Project Settings](../vic_cloud_admin/manage_projects.html).

+For information about the tasks that the Management Portal Administator can perform such as, creating projects and adding hosts, see [vSphere Integrated Containers Management Portal Administration](../vic_cloud_admin/readme.md).

 ## What to Do Next ##